-The Communist Party USA is the party of and for the U.S. working class, a class which is multiracial, multinational, and unites men and women, young and old, employed and unemployed, organized and unorganized, gay and straight, native-born and immigrant, urban and rural, and composed of workers who perform a large range of physical and mental labor—the vast majority of our society.
-We are the party of the African American, Mexican American, Puerto Rican, all other Latino American, Native American, Asian American, and all racially and nationally oppressed peoples, as well as women, youth, and all other working people.
+The Communist Party USA is of and for the U.S. working class.
+Our U.S. working class is multiracial and multinational.
+It unites men and women, young and old, gay and straight, native-born and immigrant, urban and rural.
+We are employed and unemployed, organized and unorganized, and of all occupations – the vast majority of our society.
+We are a party of the African-American, Mexican-American, Caribbean, Central and South American, Native American, Middle Eastern, Central, South and East Asian and Pacific Islanders, and all racially and nationally oppressed peoples, as well as women, youth, and all other working people.

 ARTICLE I - Name

 SECTION 1.
 The name of this organization shall be the Communist Party of the United States of America.